phalcon-orphanage/docs/en/reference/di.rst

         "className" => 'Phalcon\Http\Request'
     );

-In the above examples, when the framework needs to access the request data, it will ask for the service identified as ‘request’ in the container.
+In the examples given above, when the framework needs to access the request data, it will ask for the service identified as ‘request’ in the container.
 The container in turn will return an instance of the required service.
 A developer might eventually replace a component when he/she needs.

-Each of the methods (demonstrated in the above example) used to set/register a service has advantages and disadvantages.
+Each of the methods (demonstrated in the example given above) used to set/register a service has advantages and disadvantages.
 It is up to the developer and the particular requirements that will designate which one is used.

-Setting a service by a string is simple but lacks flexibility.
-Setting services using an array offers a lot more flexibility but makes the code more complicated.
-The lambda function is a good balance between the two but could lead to more maintenance than one would expect.
+Setting a service by a string is simple, but lacks flexibility.
+Setting services using an array offers a lot more flexibility, but makes the code more complicated.
+The lambda function is a good balance between the two, but could lead to more maintenance than one would expect.

 Phalcon\\DI offers lazy loading for every service it stores.
-Unless the developer chooses to instantiate an object directly and store it in the container, any object stored in it (via array, string etc.) will be lazy loaded i.e. instantiated only when requested.
+Unless the developer chooses to instantiate an object directly and store it in the container, any object stored in it (via array, string, etc.) will be lazy loaded i.e. instantiated only when requested.

 Simple Registration
 -------------------